MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 Rather than asking participants to draw maps, he measured **recognisability** by testing whether people could identify locations from limited perceptual cues.

 Participants were shown:
 - partial visual scenes, or
-- short descriptive cues,
+- short descriptive cues

 and asked to guess which part of the city they were observing.

-Milgram’s core insight was that cities are remembered unevenly:
+Milgram’s insight was that cities are remembered unevenly:
-- central, symbolic, and culturally salient areas are over-recognised
+- central and symbolic areas are over-recognised
 - peripheral and residential districts are systematically overlooked

-These asymmetries revealed what he described as **cognitive maps** — internal representations shaped by salience and exposure rather than geographic accuracy.
+These asymmetries form **cognitive maps**—internal representations shaped by salience and exposure rather than geographic accuracy.

 This project applies the same logic to multimodal LLMs, treating model predictions as behavioural signals from which AI-generated cognitive maps can be reconstructed.

 ### Experimental Design

-Two complementary recognition tasks were used.
+Two complementary recognition tasks were used:

 **Image-Based Recognition**
 - Input: Street-level images
 - Task: Identify the London borough
 - Output: Borough prediction plus justification

 **Text-Based Recognition**
 - Input: Borough-specific sensory description
 - Task: Identify which borough is being described
 - Output: Single borough prediction

-Both tasks generate confusion matrices that function as cognitive maps, revealing how the model structures urban familiarity.
+Both tasks produce confusion matrices that function as cognitive maps, revealing how the model structures urban familiarity.

 ---